 Kefir can be easily made at home.
 However, one must be extra careful with the recipe as the wrong temperature, dirty vessels or wrong fermentation time can cause stomach upset or other related illnesses.

 Although the original kefir was made with whole cow milk, there have been variations over the years with goat milk, sheep milk, coconut milk, soy and rice milk alternatives.

 What are the health benefits of Kefir?

 Milk is an extremely good source of protein and calcium.
 So, kefir has those benefits.
 However, kefir grains are a highly potent source of probiotics.
-Probiotics are also called healthy bacteria as they are the best solution to irritable bowel syndrome (IBS) and other digestion related illnesses.
-They help in balancing out the good bacteria in your gut, sorting out any digestion or gut-related problem.
+Probiotics are also called healthy bacteria as they are the best solution to irritable bowel syndrome (IBS) and other digestion-related illnesses.
+They help in balancing out the good bacteria in your gut and sorting out any digestion or gut-related problem.